Access Georgia Public Information & State Records (Free)

 Are Criminal Charges Public Record in Georgia?

 There are some exemptions to this.
 The criminal record may be sealed or expunged.
 As per the O.C.G.A. §35-3-37, certain criminal records are exempted from view by the public.
-These include dismissed cases and those not present for a jury, as well as ‘time-expired restrictions.3 These records are only available to law enforcement agencies and judicial officials.
+These include dismissed cases and those not present for a jury, as well as ‘time-expired restrictions.
+Such records are only available to law enforcement agencies and judicial officials.
 Juvenile records are also typically sealed and not available for public scrutiny.

 Investigating a criminal history check on an individual is essential for the safety of the community and workplace.
 Requesters to criminal history reports may also find details to arrest records, court records, and background checks below.

-For example, the Paulding County Sheriff’s Office, the City of Chamblee, and Hall County have web pages dedicated to persons looking to complete criminal history checks and their related costs.
-Requesters will need to provide valid IDs such as a driver’s license, photo ID, or SSN card.
+For example, the Paulding County Sheriff’s Office, the City of Chamblee, and Hall County have web pages dedicated to persons looking to complete criminal history checks and their related costs.3 Requesters will need to provide valid IDs such as a driver’s license, photo ID, or SSN card.

 Qualified agencies and employers may contact the Georgia Criminal Information Center (GCIC) to obtain a criminal history report.
 Individuals will need to book an appointment in advance when visiting the lobby.
 Requests can be mailed to: